microsoft/vcpkg-docs/vcpkg/get_started/overview.md

 ms.author: aupopa
 ms.date: 10/22/2023
 ---

 # vcpkg overview

 vcpkg (always spelled lowercase) is a free and open-source C/C++ package manager maintained by Microsoft and the C++ community.
 Initially launched in 2016 as a tool for assisting developers in migrating their projects to newer versions of Visual Studio, vcpkg has evolved into a cross-platform tool used by developers on Windows, macOS, and Linux with a large catalog of open-source libraries and enterprise-ready features. vcpkg is designed to not get in the way of your development process with support for a variety of build and project systems.
-As a C++ tool at heart, the vcpkg tool is written primarily in C++ and CMake.
+As a C++ tool at heart, vcpkg is written primarily in C++ and CMake.
 It is designed to address common pain points for C/C++ developers in ways generally ignored by other package managers.

 ## Why vcpkg?